smclacke/CPP/cpp09/09_notes.md

 	- keys are sorted by using 'Compare' comparison function
 	- Search, removal and insertion operations have logarithmic complexity
 	- maps are implemented as Red-Black tress (self-balancing binary search tree data structure)
+	- iterators iterate in ascending order of keys, where asccending is defined by the comparsion that was used for construction